activeadmin/activeadmin/CONTRIBUTING.md

 ### 4. Implement your fix or feature

-At this point, you should be ready to make your changes!
-Don't hesitate to ask for help;
+At this point, you're ready to make your changes!
+Feel free to ask for help;
 everyone is a beginner at first :smile_cat:

 ### 5. View your changes in a Rails application